trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-21_red_team07/index.md

         <img src="/posts/2024-06-21_red_team07/images/users-enum.png" alt="no image" />
 </div>

-- We get some domain users from the north domain and credentials in a user's description.
+- We get some domain users from the winterfell DC (the DC allows anonymous sessions) and credentials in a user's description.

 | Hostname     | Username                                  |
 |--------------|-------------------------------------------|